ibm-apiconnect/api-discovery-otel-collector/README.md

 The collector has been tested with `istioctl` version `1.19.x` & `1.20.x`

-## Pre-req: Ensure helm is installed
+## Pre-req: Ensure helm is installed.

 See here for details
 https://helm.sh/docs/intro/install/